jhan0317/sys6018-competition-revenue-prediction/README.txt

 # FILES
 Code:
 The competition has changed rules several days ago.
-We have made submissions before and after the change.
-Therefore we split the code into two files:
+We have made submissions before and after the change Therefore we split the code into two files:
-code_old: contains the code applied to the original datasets,
+code_old: contains the code applied to the original datasets
-code_new: contains the code applied to the updated datasets.
+code_new: contains the code applied to the updated datasets
 Submission: All of the final submissions for Kaggle

 # DATA: